Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

 This paper addresses the other extreme: when can a single line-of-sight pursuer use a deterministic strategy to catch an evader?
-We provide a winning pursuer strategy for the family of strictly sweepable polygons.
-A polygon $Q$ is \style{sweepable} if a straight line $L$ can be moved continuously over $Q$ so that $Q \cap L$ is always convex.
+We provide a winning pursuer strategy for two subfamilies family of strictly sweepable polygons.
+Strictly sweepable polygons were introduced by Bose and van Krevald.\cite{bose} A polygon $Q$ is \style{sweepable} if a straight line $L$ can be moved continuously over $Q$ so that $Q \cap L$ is a line segment.
 The sweeping motion can include translations and rotations of the sweep line.
-A polygon is \style{strictly sweepable} if every point of $Q$ is swept exactly once during this process, see Figure \ref{fig:mono-scallop}(a).
+A polygon is \style{strictly sweepable} if every point of $Q$ is swept exactly once during this process.
+See Figure \ref{fig:sweepable} for examples of sweepable and strictly sweepable polygons.
 We build up to this result, first describing winning pursuit strategies in two simpler subfamilies.
-A \style{monotone polygon} is a strictly sweepable polygon where the sweep line moves via translation along a fixed line $L_0$, see Figure \ref{fig:mono-scallop}(b) Our second family is \style{scallop polygons}, where the sweep line simply rotates through a fixed center $C$ located outside of the polygon, see Figure \ref{fig:mono-scallop}(c).
+A \style{monotone polygon} is a strictly sweepable polygon where the sweep line moves via translation along a fixed line $L_0$, see Figure \ref{fig:mono-scallop}(a).
+Our second family is \style{scallop polygons}, where the sweep line simply rotates through a fixed center $C$ located outside of the polygon, see Figure \ref{fig:mono-scallop}(b).
 In this case, the total angle swept must be less than $\pi$ to maintain the convex intersection with $Q$.

-Our main theorem summaries our results.
+\begin{theorem} A line-of-sight pursuer can catch an evader in a monotone polygon $Q$ with capture time $O(n(Q) + \Area(Q))$. \end{theorem}